APPLE MAC CAC ENABLER (aka MIDDLEWARE) PAGE

 Note2: Need version 1.7 (or above)

-Note3: Apple computers with Mac OS Catalina, Mojave, High Sierra, and Sierra have a "built in Smart Card ability," meaning 3rd party CAC enablers are no longer needed.
+Note3: Apple computers with Mac OS Big Sur (Intel), Catalina, Mojave, High Sierra, and Sierra have a "built in Smart Card ability," meaning 3rd party CAC enablers are no longer needed.
 Please uninstall all CAC enablers you have installed

 Note4: One person has informed me this works for him, but NOT when using Safari.
 Only using Chrome.